Types of Classes

-Some students mistakenly sign up for online courses believing the courses will be easier or the workload lighter because there are no regular face-to-face meetings.
-In reality, eLearning and hybrid courses often require more work and self-discipline than their face-to-face counterparts.
-For example, students should plan a minimum of 6-9 hours per week for each 15 week (standard semester) online course, 8-12 hours per week for each 10 week (modular) course and 12-15 hours per day for each Intersession course.
-Students with weak study skills or who are marginally motivated are advised to register for face-to-face classes with more traditional classroom instruction and preset meeting times.
+Some students mistakenly sign up for eLearning courses believing the courses will be easier or the workload lighter because there are no regular face-to-face meetings.
+In reality, eLearning (and hybrid) courses often require more work and self-discipline than their face-to-face counterparts.
+For example, students should plan a minimum of 6-9 hours per week for each 15 week (standard semester) online course, 12-15 hours per week for each 8 week course and 10 hours per day for each Wintersession course.
+Students with weak study skills or those who are marginally motivated are advised to register for face-to-face classes with more traditional classroom instruction and preset meeting times.

 Find Out More

 Full descriptions of all online courses, including the specific technology and meeting requirements for each course, can be found on our website at www.bucks.edu/welcome.

 To help you decide whether a specific course is right for you, feel free to contact the instructor directly to discuss the specifics of the class.

 For support or general questions regarding online learning, please visit www.bucks.edu/virtual or contact the Virtual Campus/Online Learning Office via phone at 215-968-8052, email email@example.com, or live chat at www.bucks.edu/virtual.